 The way of referring to cannabis for medicinal use varies across the globe.
-Is it better to use the word medical or medicinal for cannabis?
+Is it better to use the word medical cannabis or medicinal for cannabis?
 And what about medical marijuana?
 Bedrocan has a clear preference for what the correct term is, i.e. which is suitable and which is not.
 We are quite outspoken about that.
 In this article, we explain why.

-Medical or medicinal
+Medical cannabis or medicinal cannabis?

-Let’s start with the terms medical or medicinal cannabis.
+Let’s start with the terms medical cannabis or medicinal cannabis.
 Both are used, but are these two terms interchangeable?
 Is there a difference in meaning?
 At Bedrocan, we think so.

 We avoid using the term medical next to cannabis.
 Medical is more applicable to a location or a practice such as a hospital or a dispensary.
 Its use is also better suited when referred to a condition, problem or treatment.

 On the other hand, medicinal is defined, according to the Merriam Webster dictionary, as “tending or used to cure disease or relieve pain.”
 Unfortunately, cannabis cannot cure any disease, but it can definitely relieve pain and help treat several other medical conditions.

 Medicinal cannabis, n: cannabis, or a product derived from cannabis, that is intended for medicinal use.
 Also, likely is: (i) prescribed by a trained medical professional; (ii) for a known medical condition or a set of conditions where it has proven to be an effective treatment; (iii) for which there is research demonstrating its efficacy as a treatment and/or where other treatments have been ineffective.

 What about the term medical marijuana or weed?